zblenlighten/power/Development.md

       - Service Mesh
         - Istio
         - Data Plane - Control Plane
-      - Protocol
       - Service discovery (SDP)
-    - Serverless
+    - Serverless (run in stateless compute containers that are event triggered)
-      - Function as a Service: AWS Lambda
+      - Function as a Service: AWS Lambda / Google Cloud Functions
         - Principles: Invisible infrastructure, Automatic scaling, No paying for unused CPU cycles
       - Backend as a Service
     - Peer-to-peer